eleow/roboadvisorSystem/README.md

     <img src="_misc/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Robo Advisor</h3>
+  <h3 align="center">Robo-Advisor using BERT sentiments from Twitter feeds for enhanced Portfolio Optimisation with Genetic Algorithm</h3>

   <p align="center">
-    Automatic goal-oriented portfolio allocation and rebalancing using a variety of classic and machine learning algorithms
+    Automatic goal-oriented portfolio allocation and rebalancing using a variety of classic and machine learning algorithms, as well as our so-called Sentimental All-Weather (SAW) and Sentimental Modern Portfolio Optimisation (SMPT) portfolios
     <br />
     <br />
     <br />